Towards Ontology-driven development with derived data, process, object, and message models.

 Associative Entities – a Star Schema?

-The context diagram below shows the identifies Association and some participating entities.
+The context diagram below shows the identified Association and some participating entities.

-However, as previously done for multiple inheritances we prioritize the clarity for business users of the design over 4th Normal Form correctness.
+However, as previously done for multiple inheritances, we prioritize the design’s clarity for business users over the 4th Normal Form’s correctness.

 After scoping and attribution, the data modeler can resolve to 4NF:

-2. The standard 4NF resolution replaces the identifies association with role-named associations (a subtype of identifies).
+theissue may disappear. - The standard 4NF resolution replaces the identified Association with role-named associations (a subtype of identifies).
 E.g., Bank Identifier identifies Bank.
 The entity Lineage tab Restriction on Bank Identifier shows the class restriction.

-3. A relationship Role can be added to stipulate the identifier.
+- A relationship role can be added to stipulate the identity.
 For example, a Security Identifier Type can tell the application whether to look for a Security Identifier or National Securities Identifying Number.

-4. We can manage Associations at the supertype level.
-For instance, an Account Type Role can be added to tell the application whether the association is for Bank or some other Account type.
+- We can manage Associations at the supertype level.
+For instance, an Account Type Role can be added to tell the application whether the Association is for a Bank or another Account type.
 With this pattern, we can remove the relationships from the subtypes.

 As said before, I don’t want to prescribe how the data modeler resolves the design.